immutables/immutables.github.io/json.md

 -----
 ### Polymorphic mapping

-Another interesting features of _org.immutables_ JSON marshaling is the ability to map abstract type to one of it's subclasses by structure (not by "discriminator" field).
+Another interesting features of _Immutables_ JSON marshaling is the ability to map abstract type to one of it's subclasses by structure (not by "discriminator" field).

 Define common supertype class and it's subclasses, then use `org.immutables.annotation.GenerateMarshaledSubclasses`